seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 *DUMB SHOW.*

-*Enter at one door PERICLES talking with CLEON.
-Enter at another door a Gentleman, with a letter to PERICLES; PERICLES shows the letter to CLEON;
-gives the Messenger a reward, and knights him.*

-*Exit PERICLES at one door, and CLEON at another*
+*Enter at one door PERICLES talking with CLEON; all the train with them.
+Enter at another door a Gentleman, with a letter to PERICLES; PERICLES shows the letter to CLEON; gives the Messenger a reward, and knights him.
+Exit PERICLES at one door, and CLEON at another*

 Good Helicane, that stay'd at home,
 Not to eat honey like a drone